-At the start of every year, employees at this Small Giants company get vulnerable. imageOne’s vision and goals program engages employees in creating a vision and plan to achieve their life’s goals.
+At the start of every year, employees at imageOne, a Small Giants company, get vulnerable. imageOne’s vision and goals program engage employees in creating a vision and plan to achieve their life’s goals.

 “You literally outline what you want your life to look like in 10 years,” says Connie Farlow, project manager at imageOne and Small Giants Leadership Academy graduate.
 “The program shows me that imageOne cares about my personal life and that I achieve the vision I have for myself and all of my goals — not just goals that relate to the company.
 When you feel cared for in that way, you just want to give it back.”